 He regaled us with hilarious stories of his time onboard the ships where he has been entertaining passengers for 8 years and is considered one of the top comedians on the Carnival cruises.
 He certainly kept us in stitches.

 Eventually, his other friends arrived – in total there were ten of us, including 5 other comedians.
-They were completely relaxed and there was much laughter and drinks during lunch.
+They were completely relaxed and there were much laughter and drinks during lunch.
 My husband, who is also a comedian, really enjoyed spending time with these guys!

-The service was amazing – the comedians are well known there and are treated royally.
+The service is amazing – the comedians are well known there and are treated royally.
 I had this amazing chicken dish with a creamy sauce.
 Yum!
 Before we left, we had two rounds of tequila shots sent over to our tables by the staff.
 Sweet!
 It’s not hard to see why they consistently get 5-Star reviews.
 If you like authentic Mexican food and are in the area, it is definitely worth eating there.

 Time to Leave